LorenFrankLab/spyglass/docs/src/misc/merge_tables.md

 ### Building Downstream

-A downstream analysis will ideally be able to use all diverget piplelines interchangeably.
+A downstream analysis will ideally be able to use all diverget pipelines interchangeably.
 If there are parameters that may be required for downstream processing, they should be included in the final table of the pipeline.
 In the example above, both `One` and `Two` might have a secondary key `params`.
 A